robrix/languages-all-the-way-down/README.md

 - allows clear delineation between the code we wish to write & the code we wish to execute
 - allows distinct execution strategies which can be selected arbitrarily at compile time or runtime
 - compilers!

+## Effects as languages

+- language design is concerned with syntax and semantics
+  - syntax gives structure of expressions
+    - structure ~ symbols & where they can occur (e.g. types) ~ operations
+  - semantics assigns them meaning
+    - “operational semantics”: meaning ~ control flow ~ implementation
+- literature on effects often refers to operations as defining syntax and handlers as defining semantics
+- syntax/semantics ~= interface/implementation
+- effect/handler ~= language

+## “Language” scope

+- “language” sounds really big!
+Haskell, Go, etc.
+- “domain specific language” is closer
+- but SQL is a DSL, still really big!
+- “embedded domain specific language” is closer
+- but Rails DSLs can still be pretty big
+- aside: Chomsky/universal grammar/“merge” operator; language ~ recursive combination

+- effects can be factored arbitrarily small
+  - Error ~ the language of catchable failures with an error
+  - Reader ~ the language of a single locally-configurable parameter
+  - State ~ the language of a single mutable variable
+  - aside: “the” rather than “a” is notional; might be other expressions of same concept